timdrysdale/gradex-overlay/README.md

 # gradex-overlay

-add an acroforms marking sidebar to each page in a pdf
+![alt text][logo]

+![alt text][status]

+Add acroforms sidebars to pdf pages in support of [marking in a more paper-like way](https://www.teaching-matters-blog.ed.ac.uk/spotlight-on-alternative-assessment-methods-remote-exam-marking-holding-on-to-the-philosophy-of-paper/) yet with the convenience of digital processes.

+![alt text][four-pages]

 # Installation